masoodlab/masoodlab.github.io/contact/index.md

 # <i class="fas fa-paper-plane"></i>Contact

+{% capture text %}
-Our lab is part of the Department of Medicine, Division of Hematology/Oncology at the [IU School of Medicine]((https://medicine.iu.edu/)).
+Our lab is part of the Department of Medicine, Division of Hematology/Oncology at the [IU School of Medicine](https://medicine.iu.edu/).
+{% endcapture %}

 {%
   include link.html